-Illustration: The Notary is approached by an acquaintance and a principal who does not speak English.
+Illustration: The Notary is approached by a principal who does not speak English and that person's acquaintance.
 The acquaintance says the principal wants to have her signature notarized on an English-language power of attorney.
-With no knowledge of the individual's language, the Notary must rely on the acquaintance to communicate.
+With no knowledge of the principal's language, the Notary must rely on the acquaintance to communicate.
 Law in the state where the Notary is commissioned does not authorize the use of third-party translators.